outdreamer/build-a-cure/docs/ml/python_study_guide.md

 - libraries/tools
 	- black for formatting
 	- pylint/flake8 for PEP compliance
-	- security testing
-		- bandit identifies injection attack vectors, cryptographic flaws, security misconfigurations, and credential management issues but cant do taint analysis (data flow issues)
-		- pyt (pytaint) identifies XSS, SQL injections, path traversal attacks
-		- pysa improves on static analysis with data dependency and code context awareness to implement taint analysis and avoid false positives, identifying issues like XSS, SQL injections, path injections, OS command executions
-	- pytest or unittest for unit testing
 	- cprofile and line_profiler and memory_profiler for profiling
 	- pdb for debugging
+	- analysis tools
 		- mypy for linting/static analysis
 			- static analysis identifies bugs in code without being run like XSS and SQL injection attack vectors, authentication bypass issues, and abstract injection points but can identify false positives
 		- dynamic analysis
 			- dynamic analysis is done on running apps but misses untested flows
 		- interactive analysis
 			- interactive analysis combines static flaws with limited attacks, identifying for example authentication bypass issues and testing the login endpoint with sample parameters, but requires manual testing expertise to be valuable
+		- security testing
+			- bandit identifies injection attack vectors, cryptographic flaws, security misconfigurations, and credential management issues but cant do taint analysis (data flow issues)
+			- pyt (pytaint) identifies XSS, SQL injections, path traversal attacks
+			- pysa improves on static analysis with data dependency and code context awareness to implement taint analysis and avoid false positives, identifying issues like XSS, SQL injections, path injections, OS command executions
+		- pytest or unittest for unit testing
+		- stress testing: stressor
-	- pentesting
+		- load testing: locust
+		- pentesting: scapy, nmap, impacket, pwntools, beautifulsoup, metasploit
-	- regression testing
+		- regression testing: unittest, pytest-regressions
+	- monitoring tools

+- attack types
+	- SQL injection: malicious queries/scripts inserted into sql created using unvalidated string input
+		- fix: validate sql query input, use ORM with named parameters
+	- XSS: inject malicious scripts into trusted websites.
+These scripts are executed in the victim's browser, enabling attackers to steal sensitive information, manipulate website content, or perform unauthorized actions on behalf of the user
+		- fix: validate http input/output, validate database input/output, validate scripts in webpages with content security policies using nonces in scripts, validate user input, encode output before including them in html to prevent execution of scripts, use security headers like Content-Type, avoid using eval() or innerHTML without validation
+	- ARP spoofing: associates the attacker's MAC address with the IP address of another host, causing any traffic meant for that IP address to be sent to the attacker instead.
+ARP spoofing may allow an attacker to intercept data frames on a network, modify the traffic, or stop all traffic.
+Often the attack is used as an opening for other attacks, such as denial of service, man in the middle, or session hijacking attacks
+		- fix: static ARP entries, software to certify or cross-check ARP responses
+	- MITM: https spoofing, ssl/tls stripping, arp spoofing, dns spoofing, session hijacking, man-in-the-browser, wi-fi MITM, email hijacking, replay attacks, fake certificate authority are MITM attack types
+		- fix: mutual authentication, recorded attestments, HTTP public key pinning (whitelist of public key hashes provided by server), using signatures to authenticate DNS records

 - version updates
 	- 3.14: deferred evaluation of annotations, template strings, improved error messages, a tail-call-compiled interpreter, a C API for python runtime configuration